kevin-labtani/laravel-pizzahouse/README.md

 ### Controllers

-Controllers are located in the `/app/Http/Controllers` folder. we run `php artisan make:controller PizzaController` in the console to make a new controller called PizzaController.
+controllers are located in the `/app/Http/Controllers` folder. we run `php artisan make:controller PizzaController` in the terminal to make a new controller called PizzaController.

 Functions in the controllers are called "actions".
 We reference the actions in the routes file the following way, `Route::get('/pizzas', 'PizzaController@index');`

 ### Connection to MySQL

 nb: we can alias the XAMPP mysql by adding the following to .zshrc: `alias mysql='/opt/lampp/bin/mysql -u root'`

 create an empty db with phpmyadmin or the terminal by launching mysql and running `create database pizzahouse;` in MariaDB prompt.

 in the `.env` file, set our `DB_` keys to the appropriate values and restart the server `php artisan serve`

+### Migrations

+migrations allows us to programmatically from our code define the structure of a table in our database through migration files in `/database/migrations`

+in a migration file, the `up()` function is responsible for creating the table and defining its structure and the the `down()` function is responsible for rolling back the `up()` method

+to make a new table `pizzas` in our db, create a migration file in the terminal with `php artisan make:migration create_pizzas_table`, add in our own extra columns and then run the migration with `php artisan migrate`

+`php artisan migrate:status` will give us the status of our migrations

+`php artisan migrate:rollback` will rollback the latest migration we did

+`php artisan migrate:fresh` will drop all the tables in the db (created by a migraiton or not!) and will re-run al migrations

+`php artisan migrate:refresh` reset and re-run all migrations (by running the `down()` method in each migration files and then the `up()` method)

+to add a new column to our `pizzas` table, either modify the existing migration then rollback and migrate anew; or better, create a new migration `php artisan make:migration add_price_to_pizzas_table`

+### Eloquent Models